Lithill/New-Egg-Champion-Website/readme.md

 * Future Implementations:

-    * Use javascript to create a fight scroll animation on the News Page.
+    * Use JavaScript to create a fight scroll animation on the News Page.
-    * Include images on history page that go fullscreen when you click on them.
+    * Include images on history page that go full screen when you click on them.

 ## Accessibility